-- Stormwater and Environmental Newsletters: This email newsletter has a subscription list of around 700 contacts and each newsletter is opened by around 40-50% of the subscription list.

-- Leaf Collection Begins.
-October 2019

-- Are you going to eat that?
-November 2019

-- To Salt or Not To Salt.
-December 2019

-- Stormwater Utility Fees and You.
-January 2020

-- Blacks Run Clean Up Day.
-February 2019.

-- Should I Throw This in Blacks Run?
-February 2019.

-- Do you want to be a grasscycler?
-May 2020

-- Harrisonburg Stormwater Facebook Page: The Harrisonburg Stormwater Facebook page promotes high-quality receiving waters, education about the Chesapeake Bay and local TMDLs, and information about local events and projects.
-During this permit year, 184 posts were made to the Harrisonburg Stormwater Facebook page.
-Each post reached an average of 298 people.
+- Stormwater and Environmental Newsletters: This email newsletter has a subscription list of around 863 contacts and each newsletter is opened by around 50% of the subscription list. - Soil-The Building Block of All Good Things.
+December 2021 - o Reaching for the Sky.
+April 2022 - Harrisonburg Public Works Facebook Page: The Harrisonburg Public Works Facebook page promotes high-quality receiving waters, education about the Chesapeake Bay and local TMDLs, and information about local events and projects.
+During this permit year Harrisonburg Stormwater Facebook Page became Harrisonburg Public Works.
+This switch was made to capture more of the activities that occur at Public Works as well as to increase the number of people following our page.
+During this permit year, 110 posts were made to the Harrisonburg Stormwater Facebook page.
+Each post reached an average of 577 people.